DeathSurfing/College-Notes/Year 2/DBMS/Labs/Lab 8.md

 6. **Procedure CalculateTotalSalaryExpense**: Calculates department salary totals

 Each procedure includes error handling and informative output messages to track the operations performed.

+## Conclusion:

+The lab demonstrated the power of **Views** and **Stored Procedures** in managing an employee database.
+Key takeaways include:

+- Views act as dynamic virtual tables that simplify repeated or complex queries and provide a layer of abstraction.

+- Stored Procedures encapsulate logic into reusable functions, enhancing maintainability and promoting code reuse.

+- Proper use of parameters in procedures enables flexible and robust operations (e.g., adding employees, updating salaries).

+- Informative outputs and validations in procedures (such as showing affected rows) improve traceability of operations.

+Overall, the combination of Views and Stored Procedures facilitates scalable, efficient, and secure database management, especially suitable for business-critical applications like employee management.